armsp/trama/README.md

 * dataset - contains all the data
 * report - contains report pdf

+Before running the scripts, please download the Universal Sentence Encoder model from - https://tfhub.dev/google/universal-sentence-encoder-large/5 and unzip it into the folder `universal-sentence-encoder-large_5`

 ## julyter notebooks-
 1. `LLaMA.ipynb` -
 2. `select tropes.ipynb` -